Enterprise-CMCS/macpro-base-template/docs/docs/onboarding/workspace-setup.md

 ---

 ## Development Tool list
-This is a static list of tools that should be pre-installed to support all development workflows.
+This is a static list of tools that should be pre-installed to support all Developer Guide.
 Please understand that the installation of most of these tools is automated, which will be discussed in the next section.
 This serves as a general overview of what will be installed.

 | Tool                                                                              | Version   | Required |
 | --------------------------------------------------------------------------------- | --------- | -------- |